 Plugin glues your website’s sidebar, making it permanently visible while scrolling.

-Sticky sidebar plugin will work out of box with some themes which use “#secondary” id for sidebar by default such as: Twenty Sixteen, Twenty Fourteen, Twenty Twelve, Total, Flat Bootstrap, Bolid Theme and many more…
+Sticky sidebar plugin will work out of box with some themes which use “#secondary” element id for sidebar such as: Twenty Seventeen, Twenty Sixteen, Twenty Fourteen, Twenty Twelve, Total, Flat Bootstrap, Bolid Theme and many more…

 Plugin is localized (multi language support) and responsive (as far as your theme is).
 Advancement of this simple plugin is that increases usability of WordPress site since sidebar is visible most of the time.

-Sticky Class – css class or id of the sidebar desired to be sticky.
+Sticky Class: CSS class or id of the sidebar element desired to be sticky.
 Defaults to “#secondary”.
 This is mandatory field and it must be filled!

 …. and more cool options will be available soon …